inflaton/cs701/README.md

 4. to reproduce results sumbitted to the private leaderboard,
 * run the following command which will load the checkpoints from step 3) and generate results
-* all test results are stored in `results` folder which isompressed into `test.zip`.
+* all test results are stored in `results` folder which is compressed into `test.zip`.
 ```
 ./test.sh
 ```